On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Introduction

-In section~\ref{sec:threshold}, we describe this problem in precise terms defining a partial order in the sets of atypical values of an admissible map.
-The set of all minimal elements of this partial order is called the threshold of atypical values and describes this remarkable phenomenon of $\pi_1(U)$ being an open curve orbifold group.
+In section~\ref{sec:threshold}, we describe this problem in more precise terms.
+Given an admissible map $F:X\setminus\mathcal B\to S$ and $B_F\subset S$ the set of atypical values of $F$, we define $\cT_F\subset\mathcal P(B_F)$ the family of subsets $T$ of $B_F$ such that $F_*$ induces an isomorphism of fundamental groups when restricted to $X\setminus F^{-1}(T)$.
+The set of all maximal elements of $\cT_F$ with the inclusion order is called the threshold of atypical values.
+If $X=\PP^2$, this set $\cT_F$ completely describes the remarkable phenomenon of $\pi_1(X\setminus D)$ being a free product of cyclic groups for curves $D$ which are the closure of two or more fibers of~$F$ (see Proposition~\ref{prop:threshold-proj}).
+A good understanding of the threshold set of atypical values can provide a source of Zariski pairs of fiber-type curves, where the fundamental group of one of them is a free product of cyclic groups.

-In section~\ref{sec:zar-pair}, we explore whether or not the open curve orbifold group condition for $\pi_1(U)$ could be determined by any topological information provided by the atypical fibers.
-To answer this question in the negative, in this paper we give a particular example of a Zariski pair of curves, both of which consist of two homeomorphic fibers of the same polynomial map.
-A Zariski pair (see~\cite{Artal-couples}) refers to two algebraic curves in $\PP^2$ with homeomorphic regular neighborhoods, but non-homeomorphic embeddings.
+The main result of this paper is shown in section~\ref{sec:zar-pairs} where we explore whether or not the ``free product of cyclic groups'' condition for $\pi_1(X\setminus D)$ could be determined by any topological information provided by the atypical fibers of $F$ which lie in $D$.
+To answer this question in the negative, we give in section~\ref{sec:zar-pair} a special example of a Zariski pair of curves, both of which consist of two homeomorphic fibers in $\CC^2$ of the same polynomial map, plus the line at infinity.
+A Zariski pair (see~\cite{Artal-couples}) refers to two algebraic curves $C_1, C_2\subset \PP^2$ with homeomorphic regular neighborhoods, but non-homeomorphic embeddings, that is, $(\PP^2,C_1)\not\cong(\PP^2,C_2)$.
 In particular, both curves have the same \emph{combinatorial type} (see the discussion after Definition 2 in~\cite{Artal-ji-Tokunaga-survey-zariski}) which includes the same degree and the same local types of singularities.

-In the example discussed in section~\ref{sec:zar-pair}, the fundamental groups of their complements are not isomorphic, namely, one of them is free and the other one is not.
-Both curves are the union of two sextic curves and a line.
-As fibers of a polynomial map, both are nodal fibers with the same number of nodes.
-Hence, the difference in fundamental groups has to do only with the position of the nodes.
-This is remarkable and, to our knowledge, never described in the literature.
-In section~\ref{sec:tw-alex} it is shown that twisted Alexander polynomials can tell these fundamental groups appart.
+Analogously, if $D_1, D_2\subset \CC^2$ are two affine curves and one identifies $\CC^2\equiv\PP^2\setminus L_\infty$ where $L_\infty$ denotes the line at infinity, then the curves $D_1$ and $D_2$ form an \emph{affine Zariski pair} if $D_1\cup L_\infty$ and $D_2\cup L_\infty$ form a Zariski pair in~$\PP^2$.